 District of Columbia (Washington, DC)

-Adults of any age may sell any alcohol for off-premises or for on-premises consumption.
+DC permits adults of any age to sell alcohol for either off-site or on-site drinking.
 They may also tend bar or serve alcohol in on-site venues.
 Thus, the minimum age in all cases is 18.

 It’s a capital idea to visit Washington, DC Alcohol Laws.

-In Florida, state law has no minimum age for selling beer and wine for off-site consumption.
-But to sell spirits in such a store, employees must be adults age 18 or older.
+State law has no minimum age for selling beer and wine for off-site drinking.
+But to sell spirits in such a store, employees must be age 18 or older.

-Adults aged 18 or older may be bartenders.
-They may also be servers in venues that sell alcohol for consumption on-premises.
+Adults may be bartenders.
+That is, be 18 or older.
+They may also be servers in venues that sell alcohol for drinking on-site.

-No Georgia state alcohol law specifies any minimum age for selling alcohol for off-site consumption.
+No state has minimum age to sell alcohol for off-site drinking.
 That includes beer, wine, and spirits.

 Learn much more about Georgia Alcohol Laws.

-Hawai’ian alcohol law requires those selling alcohol at off-premises be adults 18 or older.
+The state law requires those selling alcohol at off-site be adults.
+So the age to sell alcohol is 18 or older.
 The law makes no distinction between beer, wine, or spirits.
 In all cases a manager must be present.
-However, there is no minimum age for the manager.
+But there is no minimum age for the manager.

 Discover Hawai’ian Alcohol Laws.

-Adults age 19 or older may sell beer, wine, and spirits at off-premises stores in Idaho.
+Adults age 19 or older may sell beer, wine, and spirits at off-site stores within the state.

-They may also legally serve alcohol in venues for on-site consumption.
+They may also legally serve alcohol in venues for on-site drinking.
 That includes tending bar.

 Explore much more at Idaho Alcohol Laws.

-State law in Illinois permits adults of any age to sell alcohol for consumption off-site.
-It makes no false alcohol content assumptions about beer, wine, and spirits.
+State law permits adults of any age to sell alcohol for use off-site.
+Thus, those age 18 or older may do so.
+Also, its laws about beer, wine, and spirits are based on alcohol equivalence.

 Learn more about Illinois Alcohol Laws.